MarvynHaynes/PythonRallyRacer/README.md

 -------------
 This is my first attempt of creating a Python app and creating a racing game.

-In this project contains 4 python scripts:
+In this project contains 4 python scripts and 1 folder:

-•	Main.py - The main file that runs the racing game.
+•Main.py - The main file that runs the racing game.
 Sets up the race car and references to various objects and movement definition by calling methods and fuctions in the below classes.

 • Classes.py - Defines user and opponent car objects and behaviors

 • Process.py - Defines arrow key input behavior from user

 • screenWrite.py - Contains a function to write text to screen

 • Images folder - contains car images and racetrack (*.png)